-The Department for Employment & Learning does not assist with the cost of publication but its support should be acknowledged in any publication dealing with the work carried out during the tenure of the Studentship.
+The Department for the Economy does not assist with the cost of publication but its support should be acknowledged in any publication dealing with the work carried out during the tenure of the Studentship.

 9. DISSEMINATION AND EXPLOITATION OF RESULTS